Nv Poetry Out Loud 2025

 Focusing on our rich literary heritage and contemporary life through memorization and performance of classic and contemporary poetry, Nevada Poetry Out Loud is a program of the Nevada Arts Council, presented in partnership with National Endowment for the Arts, The Poetry Foundation, Nevada Department of Tourism and Cultural Affairs, Nevada Department of Education, and Nevada school districts.

-Nevada arts Council Contact
+Nevada Arts Council contact

 Sogand Tabatabaei, Arts Learning Specialist & Poetry Out Loud State Coordinator